-Costco has always been where you go if you want to buy food for an entire day care center, or a huge graduation party.
-(Remember when we could have parties?)
-But even if large gatherings are on hold for now, this is the ideal place to stock your pantry, thus cutting down on your shopping trips during these days when staying home is safer.
+Costco has always been where you go if you want to buy food for an entire day care center or a huge graduation party.
+But even if those don’t apply to you, this is the ideal place to stock your pantry, thus cutting down on your shopping trips.

 I avoid many of the perishables.
 But shelf-stable items such as the three-pack of Heinz ketchup, the 24-count Cup Noodles case and the 72-count K-cup coffee variety packs are ideal for long-term storage.

 Costco’s buyers never seem to rest on their laurels.
 I can’t think of a trip there where I didn’t find something fun, surprising and new to me.
 Highlights include a motion-operated trash can (just wave your hand to open it), a rainbow-colored set of gel pens and a three-pack of spillproof water bottles.
 I didn’t head to Costco with any of those items on my list, but that’s what makes shopping there so much fun.